IvIePhisto/ECoXiPy/doc/source/index.rst

 TL;DR [#f1]_
 ------------

-If you want to jump right in, have a look at the examples:
+If you want to jump right in, have a look at the examples...

 The most convenient usage - if you can live with defining allowed element names beforehand or want to create HTML5

     :ref:`ecoxipy.decorators <ecoxipy.decorators.examples>`

-Create low-footprint XML structures

-    :ref:`ecoxipy.element_output <ecoxipy.element_output.examples>`

 XML as Strings